UvuvDev/UvuvLib/README.md

 14. (IN ALPHA) Pure Pursuit
 15. Vision Sensor simulation application using Jupyter Notebook and OpenCV, letting you test code while seeing what's happening.
 16. 1D Kalman Filter
+17. Acorn Tracking (IN VSS, YET TO BE PORTED TO PROS)

 Many of these will have bugs as I haven't been able to test most of the code on an actual bot.